rsutton1/devbox/README.md

 # devbox

-This repo stores declarative configuration files to create my preferred development environment.
+This repo creates my preferred development environment from declarative configuration files.

 This allows me to recreate my development environment across systems (e.g. if I get a new laptop).